Index Nesting Beach Survey Totals (1989-2018)

 Since 1989, the Fish and Wildlife Research Institute (FWRI) has coordinated the Index Nesting Beach Survey, a detailed sea turtle nesting-trend monitoring program conducted in conjunction with the Statewide Nesting Beach Survey.
-The index survey uses standardized data-collection criteria to measure seasonal nesting and allow accurate comparisons between beaches and between years.
-Consistent effort by location, date and specialized annual training of beach surveyors make the index program suited to these trend assessments.
-Approximately 30 percent of Florida's beach length is surveyed under index-survey criteria.
+The index survey uses a standardized data-collection protocol to measure seasonal nesting and allow accurate comparisons between beaches and between years.
+Consistent effort by location, fixed dates, and specialized annual training of beach surveyors make the index program suited to these trend assessments.
+Approximately 30 percent of Florida's beach length is surveyed following the index-survey protocol.

 FWRI coordinates data collection through a network of surveyors, including federal, state and local park personnel; other government agency personnel; members of conservation organizations; university researchers; and private citizens.
-FWRI staff train beach surveyors and compile data from the annual surveys.
+FWRI staff provide annual training to beach surveyors and compile data from the annual surveys.

-At a core set of index beaches monitored since 1989, trained surveyors monitor 320 kilometers of nesting beach (nearly 200 miles) divided into zones that average 0.8 kilometers (approximately a half mile) in length.
+At a core set of index beaches monitored since 1989, trained surveyors monitor 329 kilometers of nesting beach (204 miles) divided into zones that average 0.8 kilometers (approximately a half mile) in length.
 These core index beaches represent the Atlantic and Gulf coasts of peninsular Florida.
 Beach surveyors monitor core index zones daily during a 109-day sea turtle index-nesting season (May 15 through August 31).
-Researchers record nests and nesting attempts by species, nest location and date.
-Index nest counts represent approximately 69 percent of known loggerhead nesting in Florida, 74 percent of known green turtle nesting and 34 percent of known leatherback nesting.
+Surveyors record nests and nesting attempts by species, nest location and date.
+Index nest counts represent approximately 54 percent of known loggerhead nesting in Florida, 69 percent of known green turtle nesting and 34 percent of known leatherback nesting.

-Concern over declines in annual loggerhead nest counts prompted researchers to conduct a detailed analysis of the species’ nesting trends since 1989.
+Concern over declines in annual loggerhead nest counts (observed between 1999 and 2007) prompted researchers to conduct a detailed analysis of the species’ nesting trends since 1989.
 Download a 2009 journal article about the research:

 Decreasing Annual Nest Counts in a Globally Important Loggerhead Sea Turtle Population.